Vanderbilt ADHD diagnostic rating scale: Scoring and interpretation

 A positive response is either a score of 2 or 3 ("often" to "very often").

 The final 8 questions of both versions ask the respondent to rate the child's performance in school and his or her interactions with others on a 1–5 scale, with 1–2 meaning "above average", 3 meaning "average", and 4–5 meaning "problematic".

-To meet criteria for ADHD, there must be at least one score for the performance set that is either a 4 or 5, as these scores indicate impairment in performance.
+To meet the criteria for ADHD, there must be at least one score for the performance set that is a 5, or two scores that are at least 4, as these scores indicate impairment in performance.

 Parent version

 The parent version of the Vanderbilt ADHD Diagnostic Rating Scale contains 6 subscales.
 Behaviors are included in the total for each subscale if they are scored as a 2 or a 3.
 The rules for scoring are as follows: